mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/self-managed/index.md

     ```

     ```sh
-    ✓ Upgrading CAPI components
-    ✓ Waiting for CAPI components to be upgraded
     ✓ Initializing new CAPI components
     ```

 1. Move the Cluster API objects from the bootstrap to the workload cluster: